-Selected Fellows join a comprehensive program through which they receive full financial and personal developmental support to:
+Selected Fellows join a comprehensive program through which they receive financial and personal developmental support to:

-- Through the intersection of these courses and civic opportunities, Fellows share their stories at a re-entry retreat and a poster fair.
+- Through the intersection of these courses and the summer internships, fellows share their stories at a re-entry retreat and a poster fair.

 - Frequently, fellows continue to brainstorm ways to advance actions on campus and off.
 In the months and years that follow the fellowship, fellows apply for CPGC funding to continue their inquiry and activism through connections with research, conferences, and on-campus events and speakers.